St. Martin's Day: English and Scottish

 According to Walsh, Martinmas eventually died out in England as a result of the English Reformation, the emergence of Guy Fawkes Night (5 November), as well as changes in farming and the Industrial Revolution.
+According to folklore, if the weather is warm on St Martin's Day, then a harsh winter will follow.
 Today, 11 November is Remembrance Day.

 German

-A widespread custom in Germany is to light bonfires, called Martinsfeuer, on St Martin's Eve.
+A widespread custom in Germany is to light bonfires, called Martinsfeuer, on St. Martin's Eve.
 In recent years, the processions that accompany those fires have been spread over almost a fortnight before Martinmas (Martinstag).
 At one time, the Rhine River valley would be lined with fires on the eve of Martinmas.
-In the Rhineland, Martin's day is celebrated traditionally with a get-together during which a roasted suckling pig is shared with the neighbours.
+In the Rhineland, St. Martin's Day is traditionally celebrated with a feast of goose.

-The nights before and on the eve itself, children walk in processions called Laternelaufen, carrying lanterns, which they made in school, and sing St Martin's songs.
+The nights before and on the eve itself, children walk in processions called Laternelaufen, carrying lanterns, which they made in school, and sing St. Martin's songs.
 Usually, the walk starts at a church and goes to a public square.
-A man on horseback representing St Martin accompanies the children.
+A man on horseback representing St. Martin accompanies the children.
 When they reach the square, Martin's bonfire is lit and Martin's pretzels are distributed.

 In the Rhineland, the children also go from house to house with their lanterns, sing songs and get candy in return.
 The origin of the procession of lanterns is unclear.
 To some, it is a substitute for the Martinmas bonfire, which is still lit in a few cities and villages throughout Europe.
 It formerly symbolized the light that holiness brings to the darkness, just as St Martin brought hope to the poor through his good deeds.
 Even though the bonfire tradition is gradually being lost, the procession of lanterns is still practiced.

-A Martinsgans ("St Martin's goose"), is typically served on St Martin's Eve following the procession of lanterns.
+A Martinsgans ("St. Martin's goose") is typically served on St. Martin's Eve following the procession of lanterns.
 "Martinsgans" is usually served in restaurants, roasted, with red cabbage and dumplings.

-The traditional sweet of Martinmas in the Rhineland is Martinshörnchen, a pastry shaped in the form of a croissant, which recalls both the hooves of St Martin's horse and, by being the half of a pretzel, the parting of his mantle.
+The traditional sweet of Martinmas in the Rhineland is Martinshörnchen, a pastry shaped in the form of a croissant, which recalls both the hooves of St. Martin's horse and, by being the half of a pretzel, the parting of his mantle.
 In some areas, these pastries are instead shaped like men (Stutenkerl or Weckmänner).

-St Martin's Day is also celebrated in German Lorraine and Alsace, which border the Rhineland and are now part of France.
+St. Martin's Day is also celebrated in German Lorraine and Alsace, which border the Rhineland and are now part of France.
 Children receive gifts and sweets.
 In Alsace, in particular the Haut-Rhin mountainous region, families with young children make lanterns out of painted paper that they carry in a colourful procession up the mountain at night.
-Some schools organise these events, in particular schools of the Rudolf Steiner (Waldorf education) pedagogy.
-In these regions, the day marks the beginning of the holiday season.
-In the German speaking parts of Belgium, notably Eupen and Sankt Vith, processions similar to those in Germany take place.
+Some schools organize these events, in particular schools of the Rudolf Steiner (Waldorf education) pedagogy.